DID YOU KNOW?

 Mammography is very safe.
 Although is involves X-rays, the radiation exposure is minimal.
 To put the risk into perspective, the American Cancer Society explains it in this way; “a woman who receives radiation as a treatment for breast cancer will receive several thousand rads.
 If a woman has yearly mammograms, beginning at age 40 and continues until age 90 (50 years of mammograms) she will have received only 20-40 rads.”

 Q. Is a mammogram painful?

 Our system is unique in that it has built in biofeedback features which sense breast thickness and delivers the minimal amount of compression and radiation needed for the exam.
 This results in a “softer” compression, maximizing patient comfort.
-We also offer the use of mammography comfort pads which considerably reduces the level of discomfort.
-If at any time you experience too much discomfort during your exam please inform your technologist so she can readjust your position, making the exam more comfortable.
+If at any time you experience too much discomfort during your exam please be sure to communicate this to your technologist so she can readjust your position, making the exam more comfortable.

 Q. Is the any preparation required for a mammogram?